TIBCOSoftware/snappydata/docs/index.md

 ## Introduction
-TIBCO ComputeDB is a distributed, in-memory optimized analytics database.
-TIBCO ComputeDB delivers high throughput, low latency, and high concurrency for unified analytics workload.
-TIBCO ComputeDB is a distributed, in-memory optimized analytics database.
+TIBCO ComputeDB is a distributed, in-memory optimized, analytics database.
 TIBCO ComputeDB delivers high throughput, low latency, and high concurrency for unified analytics workloads.
-By fusing an in-memory hybrid database inside Apache Spark, it provides analytic query processing, mutability/transactions, access to virtually all big data sources and stream processing all in one unified cluster.
+By fusing an in-memory hybrid database inside Apache Spark, it provides analytic query processing, mutability/transactions, access to virtually all big data sources/formats and stream processing all in one unified cluster.

 The primary use case of SnappyData is to provide analytics at interactive speeds over large volumes of data with minimal or no pre-processing of the dataset.
 For instance, often, there is no need to pre-aggregate/reduce or generate cubes over your large data sets for ad-hoc visual analytics.
-This is made possible by smartly managing data in-memory, dynamically generating code using vectorization optimizations and maximizing the potential of modern multi-core CPUs.
+This is made possible by smartly managing data in-memory, dynamically generating code, using vectorization optimizations and maximizing the potential of modern multi-core CPUs.

 ![TIBCO ComputeDB Positioning](./Images/Snappy_intro.1.png)

 !!!Note
-	TIBCO ComputeDB is not another Enterprise Data Warehouse (EDW) platform, but rather a nimble computational cluster that augments traditional EDWs and data lakes.
+	TIBCO ComputeDB is not another Enterprise Data Warehouse (EDW) platform, but rather a high performance computational and caching cluster that augments traditional EDWs and data lakes.

 ### Important Capabilities